mbasa/pgrServer/README.md

 Preparing the Topology
 ----------------------

 * Create a topology table.
 Refer to pgRouting's Documentations on the __pgr_createTopology__ function.

-It is also possible to use Osm2Po to create a topology table using OSM pbf data files.
-Also refer to the Osm2Po documentations on topology creation.
+* It is also possible to use OSM2PO to create a topology table using OSM pbf data files.
+Refer to this [pgrServer WIKI](https://github.com/mbasa/pgrServer/wiki/Importing-Data-Using-Osm2Po) for more information on how to use OSM2PO to create topologies for pgrServer.

 * Ensure that there is an index on an __unique id__ field, an index on the __source__ field, an index on the __target__ field, and a spatial index on the __geometry__ field of the topology table.